redengin/Pinetime/docs/watch-api.md

 [WATCHIT] --> [SERVICE] : <GATT>
 [WATCHIT] --> [LOCAL]
 ```
-SPECIALIZED SERVICE - provides unique properties of the application
+* SPECIALIZED SERVICE - provides unique properties of the application
-SERVICE - provides generic properties of the WATCH and REMOTE
+* SERVICE - provides generic properties of the WATCH and REMOTE
-LOCAL - provides ability to change watch behavior (display, vibration)
+* LOCAL - provides ability to change watch behavior (display, vibration)

+For API details see [WatchIt.hpp](../src/WatchIt.hpp).